 The number of references in the Bible to music being played or sung to the Lord is incredible; and music’s connection to human expression is direct.
 I once read a quote from Aristotle, “Music directly imitates the passions or states of the soul; hence, when one listens to music that imitates certain passion, he becomes imbued with the same passion; and if over a long time he habitually listens to the kind of music that rouses ignoble passions his whole character will be shaped to an ignoble form.
 In short, if one listens to the wrong kind of music he will become the wrong kind of person; but, conversely, if he listens to the right kind of music he will tend to become the right kind of person."
 What a tremendous responsibility the music ministry has!

 I have been called by the Lord to undertake part of that responsibility as Worship Leader.
-I am currently serving the Lord at Pender United Methodist Church with the Common Ground ministry.
+I am currently serving the Lord at Southview Community Church in Herndon, Virginia.
 I also feel called by the Lord to add music to lyrics He provides me as a Christian songwriter.
 If you are interested in the songs the Lord has put on my heart, the chord charts are available by clicking here.
 As I mentioned, serving in music ministry is a tremendous responsibility, but oh, what a joy and a blessing!

 There are a number of Christian praise and worship songs that have considerably influenced my faith walk.
 As I listened to them throughout different moments of my life, the Lord used the music and the lyrics to uplift me, to remind me that He is in control and He’ll never let me fall, and to reassure me that His grace is sufficient.
 God is so good!